Milestone-Proposal:Colossus

 Title of the proposed milestone:

-The Colossus Computers 1944-5
+The Colossus Computers, 1944-1945

-Plaque citation summarizing the achievement and its significance: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.
+Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-The Colossus code breaking machines were developed to attack the World War 2 German Lorenz SZ50/52 teleprinter cipher used to encrypt radio traffic between Berlin and the major German Army Commands across occupied Europe and North Africa.
+The Colossus code breaking machines were developed to attack the World War II German Lorenz SZ50/52 teleprinter cipher used to encrypt radio traffic between Berlin and the major German Army Commands across occupied Europe and North Africa.

-The use of Colossus machines significantly improved the ability of Bletchley Park to break the Lorenz cipher compared to prior manual techniques and use of electromechanical machines.
+The use of Colossus significantly improved the ability of Bletchley Park to break the Lorenz cipher compared to prior manual methods and electromechanical machines and made a significant contribution to victory in Europe, due to the strategic nature of the intelligence gained.

 Colossus was developed by a team led by Tommy Flowers from the British Post Office research laboratory at Dollis Hill in London.

 For its time, Colossus was an electronic tour-de-force.
 It used circuits for counting and Boolean algebra functions to perform statistical calculations on encrypted messages.
 Input was via a 5,000 character per second photoelectric paper tape reader and output to an online typewriter.
-Containing over 2,400 thermionic valves (vacuum tubes), Colossus was significantly larger than any other contemporary unitary electronic device and ran continuously 24 hours a day, seven days a week.
+Containing over 2,400 thermionic valves (vacuum tubes), Colossus was significantly larger than any other contemporary digital electronic device and ran continuously 24 hours a day, seven days a week.
 It was programmed using switch panels and jack leads to set up the desired computations.
-In many respects Colossus anticipated the modern electronic digital computer.

-There is controversy around which machine, if any, can be claimed to be “the first computer”.
 We are seeking recognition of Colossus as the first use of large-scale digital electronics to perform calculations and for its contributions to the Allied victory in 1945.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.